LinuxElitist/SimplexFS/README.md

 # SimplexFS
 Project for Distributed system course

-To compile:
+To compile (RPCGEN has already been used to generate files, so that compilation can be ignored):
 ```
 make clean
-make rpc
 make
 ```

 How to use:
 ````
-Server: Launch the RPC server with: ./serverside
+Server: Launch the RPC server with: ./serverside server_port
-Client: Launch the client application with: ./clientside “local ip” “server ip” "client_udp_port"
+Client: Launch the client application with: ./clientside “local ip” “server ip” "client_tcp_port" "client_crash_check_port" "server_crash_check_port"
 ````
 Assumptions:
 ````